There are a thousand things to do and see in Paris and however much time you have here, it won’t be enough:

 Climb to the top of the Eiffel Tower, stroll down the Champs Elysées, visit the Louvre, see many shows and exhibitions, or simply wander along the banks of the Seine...read in French in the Tuileries garden, and quite simply take the time to experience the Parisian way of life!

-This question is very easy and difficult to answer because in Paris, it depends on your desires and your aspirations, and how long you are staying.
+This question is very easy and difficult to answer because in Paris, it depends on your desires and your aspirations, and how long you plan to stay.

 Upon arriving at the airport or train station you will have access to a very good public transport network as well as Parisian taxis and a large number of private car services (such as Uber).